Welcome to the Internationally Educated Midwives Bridging Program (IEMBP)

 Additional education may be required for applicants based on their application.
 Those without Canadian healthcare experience will need to complete an Orientation to Canadian Healthcare course.

-Term One:
+Term

-Online Tutorial
+Online

-• Can be completed anywhere in the world with high speed internet and a computer
+• can be completed anywhere in the world with high-speed internet and a computer

-• Approximately 6-8 hours of self study required each week
+• approximately 6-8 hours of self-study required each week

-Term Two:
+Term 2:

-Vancouver Lectures
+Lectures

-• 7 weeks of daily lectures, workshops, simulations, and discussions
+• daily lectures, workshops, simulations, and discussions

 • 4 days of final examinations

-Term Three:
+Term 3:

-British Columbia Clinical Placement
+Clinical Placement

 For details about costs associated with the application and document verification processes, see the UBC IEMBP Application FAQs.

-IEMBP Application Submission Deadline - UPDATED NEWS
+IEMBP Application Deadline - UPDATED NEWS

-• Applications will be assessed as soon as the file is completed.
+Applications will be assessed on an ongoing basis as soon as the file is completed.
 This is when all references and verification documents are received.

-• All applications that are inactive for 1 year will be removed.
+All applications that are inactive for 2 years will be removed.
 You are welcome to reapply in the future.

 You can find us on FACEBOOK